TamerBerksu/AI-Overview-Purger/README.md

 # AI-Overview-Purger
-Deletes  unwanted AI "features" of Google including AI mode tab, overview, people also ask, and things to know.
+An extension which deletes unwanted AI "features" of Google including AI mode tab, overview, people also ask, and things to know.

 ## Features